sjvrensburg/RcppBASTA/README.md

 ## Roadmap

-At this point, I only implemented `stat.resid`, `bin.segm` and `inner.prod.iter` in C++.
+At this point, I only implemented `stat.resid`, `bin.segm`, `inner.prod.iter` and `med` in C++.
 The rest of the code is mostly unchanged from that of Prof. Piotr Fryzlewicz.
 I intend to implement more of the code in C++ at some stage.